jaeyk/ethnic-media-911-shock/README.md

 ## Workflow

 0. Collecting Muslim-related articles from Arab- and Indian-American newspapers using Ethnic Watch database (manually done due to legal restrictions)
-1. Parsing original HTML files into CSV files using beautiful soup in Python
+1. Parsing original HTML files into CSV files in Python (e.g., beautiful soup)
 2. Randomly sampling articles from the corpus in R
-3. Classifying articles using the sample articles in Python
+3. Classifying articles using the sample articles in Python (e.g., scikit-learn)
 4. Estimating the causal effect in R

 ## Collaborators